Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 - **Is the application deployed to a server?**

-  - **Do you want to avoid entering credentials directly in your code or environment variables?**
+  - **Do the Azure services you want to use support authentication with managed identities?**

     - If so, use the `ManagedIdentityCredential`.

-    - If this isn't a concern, use the `EnvironmentCredential`.
+    - If not, use the `EnvironmentCredential`.

+  - **Do you want your application to pick the appropriate credential type based on the environment?**

+    - Use the `DefaultAzureCredential`.

 - **Is the application deployed to a user device or running in the browser?**

   - **Can the user's device display an authentication site in a browser window or web control?**

-    - If so, use the `AuthenticationCodeCredential` or `InteractiveBrowserCredential`.
+    - If so, use the `AuthorizationCodeCredential` or `InteractiveBrowserCredential`.

     - If not, use the `DeviceCodeCredential`.

-- **Are you developing an application on your local machine?**

-  - Use the `DefaultAzureCredential`.

 ## Permissions and Consent